Hydrat-Agency/Grogu-CMS/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/actions/workflow/status/hydrat/grogu-cms/fix-php-code-style-issues.yml?branch=main&label=code%20style&style=flat-square)](https://github.com/hydrat/grogu-cms/actions?query=workflow%3A"Fix+PHP+code+style+issues"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/hydrat/grogu-cms.svg?style=flat-square)](https://packagist.org/packages/hydrat/grogu-cms)

-This package aims to help you building a fast, reliable, and SEO-friendly website, by providing a set of tools to manage your content, settings, and SEO from your [Filament](filamentphp.com) panel.
+This package aims to help you building a fast, reliable, and SEO-friendly website, by providing a set of pre-configured tools to manage your content, settings, and SEO from your [Filament](filamentphp.com) panel.

-It is designed to be used with a front-end stack of your choice, or as a headless CMS.
+It is designed to be plugged with a front-end stack of your choice (TALL, Intertia, plain blade...) or as a headless CMS.

 What this package provides :

   - Users and Permissions management
-  - Multilingual content (not using json columns)
+  - Multilingual content (using individual models with eloquent scope instead of json columns)
   - Content management
     - Pages/Post or any Custom models
     - Menus